Elementary Student and Family Handbook

 Progress reports are issued three times a year.
-The purpose of the progress report is to communicate to students and their parents/guardians the student’s progress in the school program during the marking period.
-Parents/Guardians view and print student progress report cards at the Infinite Campus Community Portal.
-Parents without internet access are welcome to contact their student’s school’s main office to request that a paper copy of the progress report card be sent to them.
+The purpose of the progress report is to communicate to students and their parents/caregivers the student’s progress in the school program during the marking period.
+Parents/caregivers view and print student progress report cards at the Infinite Campus Community Portal.
+Parents/caregivers without internet access are welcome to contact their student’s school’s main office to request that a paper copy of the progress report card be sent to them.

-Parent/guardian conferences are scheduled in the fall and spring for every elementary student.
+Parent/caregivers conferences are scheduled in the fall and spring for every elementary student.
 Conferences provide a personal opportunity for information and “feedback” about the student’s growth, performance and behavior.
-Parents/guardians are strongly urged to attend.
+Parents/caregivers are strongly urged to attend.
 Conferences will be offered in-person and virtually to meet the needs of all families.

 Assessment of Student Progress

 Standardized testing is administered to students to provide a continuing record of each student’s academic progress in comparison with national norms.
-Parents/guardians will receive information regarding their student’s progress following standardized test administration.
+Parents/caregivers will receive information regarding their student’s progress following standardized test administration.